thisisarchimedes/devops/README.md

 ## How to use in a repo

+- Add a submodule to this repo: `git submodule add https://github.com/thisisarchimedes/DevOps DevOps`

 - Make sure you are using this repo as a submodule in your repo
 - Make sure you have the need variables in your `.env` file
 - Make sure you set up Github Actions Secrets with the same variables